Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Introduction

-While supported by information-theory, additive decomposition has recently come under criticism and can fail under finite-ensemble sampling or when the model posteriors mismatch the true predictive distribution~\citep{Wimmer:2023a}.
-Recent work by~\citet{Schweighofer:2023a} investigated the standard additive decomposition approach and showed that it mistakenly assumed the BMA distribution is equivalent to the true posterior predictive distribution.
-The authors subsequently introduced Expected Pairwise Cross-Entropy (EPCE) and Kullback–Leibler (EPKL) divergences of ensemble model predictions as measures for predictive and epistemic uncertainty, which is arguably the current state-of-the-art method for uncertainty estimation.
-However, these pairwise measures incur $O(M^2C)$ computational complexity for $M$ models and $C$ classes, which becomes prohibitive for large ensembles and many-class problems.
+However, existing approaches face a trade-off between efficiency and reliability.
+Entropy-based decompositions are efficient but unreliable, and finite ensembles introduce sampling error into the decomposition.
+Methods such as MCD and DE sample from approximate posteriors (\textit{i.e.}, the dropout distribution or an implicit distribution over independently-trained networks) rather than the true posterior~\citep{Wimmer:2023a,Schweighofer:2023a}.
+Pairwise alternatives such as the expected pairwise Kullback--Leibler (EPKL) divergence~\citep{Schweighofer:2023a} recover epistemic sensitivity under finite ensembles but incur an $O(M^2 C)$ cost that scales poorly with ensemble size and class count.

-In this work, we introduce VGE, a framework that addresses these limitations through an exponential gating mechanism that modulates probabilities based on variance-scaled (\textit{i.e.}, epistemic) signal-to-noise derived from ensemble moments.
-We propose a VGMU score using the top-2 ranked classes modulated by epistemic uncertainty.
-This approach is extended to an end-to-end VGN layer, where per-class parameters $\mathbf{k}$ are adaptively learned during training.
-The VGN layer suppresses high-variance, low-consensus predictions and re-shapes member distributions, resulting in epistemic-aware mixtures.
-Importantly, while pairwise divergence measures incur $O(M^2C)$ complexity, VGE achieves $O(MC)$ for uncertainty decomposition and $O(C)$ for VGMU evaluation, enabling real-time deployment without sacrificing epistemic sensitivity.
-Collectively, VGE unifies an epistemic-aware VGMU estimation with VGN in a single, differentiable training and inference pipeline.
+Here, we introduce variance-gated ensembles (VGE), a framework that recovers epistemic sensitivity at linear cost through an exponential gating mechanism.
+We propose a variance-gated margin uncertainty (VGMU) score using a margin-based signal-to-noise of the top-2 ranked classes.
+For decisions about whether to trust a prediction or defer to review, only the separability of the leading candidates relative to ensemble agreement is relevant, not disagreement among distant classes.
+This concept is extended to an end-to-end variance-gated normalization (VGN) layer using a per-class-based signal-to-noise, where parameters are used to adaptively scale a gating mechanism during training.
+The VGN layer suppresses high-variance, low-consensus predictions and re-shapes member distributions.
+VGE achieves $O(MC)$ complexity for uncertainty decomposition and $O(C)$ for VGMU evaluation at inference, enabling real-time deployment without sacrificing epistemic sensitivity.

-In summary, this research provides the following contributions: \begin{enumerate} \item \textbf{Variance-Gated Ensembles.} A framework that introduces epistemic sensitivity \textit{via} a signal-to-noise gate computed from ensemble statistics. \item \textbf{Variance-Gated Margin Uncertainty.} A margin-based score, using uncertainty that quantifies class separability under predictive spread. \item \textbf{Variance-Gated Normalization.} A differentiable, epistemic-aware calibration layer that modulates member probabilities through a per-class learnable parameter $\mathbf{k}$, enabling efficient end-to-end optimization with $O(MC)$ complexity. \end{enumerate}